Get insider access

 Virtual Surround

-The Sonos Ray offers the same selection of sound enhancement features as the Sonos Beam (Gen 2).
-If you have a compatible iOS device, you can use the Sonos S2 app to access Trueplay.
-It's a room correction feature, meaning it optimizes audio reproduction based on your space's unique acoustics.
-You can also customize the bar's sound with its bass and treble adjustments.
-There's a dialogue enhancement mode called Speech Enhancement, as well as a Night Sound feature that balances out the volume level between the loudest and quietest sounds when you watch at night.
-As with other Sonos soundbars, however, you won't find an EQ for greater ability to customize its sound across the range.
+Despite its more affordable pricing, this setup offers the same sound enhancement features as the more premium Sonos Beam (Gen 2).
+For example, iOS users can access the Trueplay room correction feature, which optimizes audio reproduction based on your space's unique acoustics.
+If you have an Android or want a different sound, there are bass and treble adjustments on hand for manual customization, too.
+There's a dialogue enhancement mode called Speech Enhancement and a Night Sound feature that balances the volume level between the loudest and quietest sounds when you watch at night.
+As with other Sonos soundbars, however, you won't find a full graphic EQ for a greater ability to customize its sound across the range.

 Connectivity